KloKin/CatAndMouse/README.md

 # CatAndMouse
+AFAIK this game only works on windows

-To play it, drag the folder GAME into on love.exe in Love2d
+To play it,  drag the folder GAME onto Love2d\love-11.4-win32\love.exe